Best Resume Formats: A Guide for 2023

 What are the 3 types of resume formats?

-The three types of resume formats are the chronological, the functional and the combination.
+The three types of resume formats are Chronological, Functional, and Combination.
 Each format serves a purpose that depends on your career.
-The chronological resume format, the most widely used and known format, highlights your work experience and works best for candidates with over a decade of experience and no employment gaps.
-The functional resume format highlights your skills and downplays your work history.
-The combination resume format marries both the chronological and functional by balancing out the work history and skills.
+The most widely used and known format, the Chronological resume format, highlights your work experience and works best for candidates with over a decade of experience and no employment gaps.
+The Functional resume format highlights your skills and downplays your work experience.
+The Combination resume format marries the Chronological and Functional aspects by balancing work experience and skills.

 Which resume format do most employers prefer?

-While employers are most familiar with the chronological resume format, choose a resume based on your strengths, whether that is work experience or skills you’ve acquired through education and previous jobs.
+While employers are most familiar with the Chronological resume format, choose a resume based on your strengths, work experience, or skills acquired through education and previous jobs.
 Don’t discount the importance of a complementary cover letter to explain the particulars of your career.

 What is the best way to create a resume easily?

-To easily create a resume, write down a list of your skills, ensuring to include soft, hard and technical skills.
+To easily create a resume, list your skills, including your soft, hard, and technical skills.
 Match them to the job and adjust your resume accordingly.
-To make this process easier, head on to our Resume Builder, a tool that will speed up the entire process.
-Just select a template, input your information, download and you’re done.
+To make this process easier, head on to our Resume Builder, an easy-to-use tool that will speed up the entire process.
+Select a template, input your information, download it, and you are done.

 Can a resume be two pages?

 A general rule is one page per every 10 years of experience.
 A resume can be 2-pages long if you have more than 10 years of experience.
-The chronological resume works best for this as it’s designed to highlight extensive experience.
+The Chronological resume works best for this as it is designed to highlight extensive experience.
 You should use these one-page resumes if you have less than the recommended years of experience.

 What is a hybrid resume format?

-The hybrid resume format is the chronological resume format.
-It can be known by either name, just like a functional resume is also known as the skills-based resume.
+The Hybrid resume format is the Chronological resume format.
+Either name can know it, just like a Functional resume is also known as a skills-based resume.

 Which format works best for applicant tracking systems (ATS)?

-The chronological resume and combination resume work best with applicant tracking systems (ATS).
-Most ATS programs scan resumes for labeled summary statements, work history, skills and education sections.
-Our ATS-friendly resume templates are designed to accurately pass standard ATS programs.
+The Chronological and Combination resumes work best with Applicant Tracking Systems (ATS).
+Most ATS programs scan resumes for labeled summary statements, work experience, skills, and education sections.
+Our ATS-friendly resume templates are designed to comply with standard ATS programs accurately.

 Which format should I use to file my resume?